cosmos/sdk-tutorials/liquidity-module/index.md

 Make sure to replace `cosmosxxxxx` with your address.

-**Tip** Sometimes transactions don't go through in first try.
-Make sure you check your terminal window created by your relayer.
-It should have the following output.
+**Tip** Sometimes transactions don't go through on the first try.
+Make sure you check the terminal window that shows the relayer process and verify that you see output similar to the following output:

  ```markdown
  Relay 1 packets from myblockchain => cosmoshub-testnet